 An endowment fund was established to provide financial assistance from the net annual income to one or more students.
 The fund is a gift from the Estates of Gordon S. and Mary C. Walker.
 The late Mr. Walker was the owner of Walker Financial Company, the last privately owned bank in Canada, situated in Port Hawkesbury, NS.
-Application Type: Contact the Faculty for more information
+Application Type: See dal.ca/law/bursaries for more information

 This award is open to a person born in Nova Scotia to assist one or more students in any year of law at Dalhousie.
 The assessment criteria consist of academic performance and financial need.
 A winner may be reconsidered in subsequent years of the law program.
 Where two students qualify equally and one is a woman, preference is to be given to the woman.
 The fund was established in 1978 by Grace Wambolt, the fifth woman to have graduated from the Schulich School of Law at Dalhousie University.
 She was the first woman to have been elected to the Council of the Nova Scotia Barristers' Society and the first woman to be awarded a certificate for 50 years of active service at the Bar of Nova Scotia.
+Application Type: See dal.ca/law/bursaries for more information

 The Prudence Watson Memorial Bursary was established by Blake, Cassels & Graydon LLP in Toronto to honour the contribution and memory of Prudence Watson, who was an exceptional lawyer and person.
 The award will go to a student who has demonstrated financial need and academic achievement.
-Application Type: Contact the Faculty for more information
+Application Type: See dal.ca/law/bursaries for more information